 Generally, the pseudoscience argument proceeds along the lines of “this unpronounceable chemical is going to cause cancer.”
 And the science (read scientific skeptic) side says “wrong!”
 Or something like that.

-Paracelsus, a 16th-century Swiss-German physician, alchemist, and astrologer, is traditionally thought to have founded the discipline of toxicology, an important branch of medicine, physiology, and pharmacology.
+Paracelsus, a 16th century Swiss German physician, alchemist, astrologer, is traditionally thought to have founded the discipline of toxicology, an important branch of medicine, physiology, and pharmacology.
 Paracelsus wrote one of the most important principles of toxicology:

 All things are poisons, for there is nothing without poisonous qualities.
 It is only the dose which makes a thing poison.

 In other words, if you’re speaking about substances in foods or vaccines or anything, the most important principle is that the dose makes the poison (or toxin).
 Everything that we can consume or breathe is potentially toxic, but what is the most overriding principle must be the dose.Read More »Simple math – the dose makes the poison